energietransitie/needforheat-p1-base-hardware/README.md

 | 2                 | Data request driven by M5Stack CoreInk             | Data request from M5Stack CoreInk ignored             |
 | 3                 | Data request driven by external smart meter reader | Data request from external smart meter reader ignored |

 If multiple DIP switches are ON simultaneously, data is requested if any corresponding source requires it.
+This may cause the external smart meter reader to receive partial messages, but according to the [DSMR P1 Port Companion Standard](https://github.com/energietransitie/dsmr-info?tab=readme-ov-file#dsmr-versions-standards) since version 3.0, smart meter readers should be able to handle partial messages.

 ## Developing